-All RTEP students, both prospective and current, are advised by the RTEP Program Coordinator.
-The academic advisor, in this case the RTEP Program Coordinator, is charged with the duty of assisting you in academic matters and offering guidance consistent with programmatic requirements.
+All RTEP students, both prospective and current, are advised by the Student Success Center.
+The academic advisor is charged with the duty of assisting you in academic matters and offering guidance consistent with programmatic requirements.
 Students who elect to pursue an irregular enrollment sequence or who fail to progress through the curriculum in a normal manner due to academic deficiencies or through dropping of courses may encounter personal inconvenience and added expenses.
 You are reminded of the official University Policy concerning student responsibility published in the current University Catalog which states: “Students are personally responsible for completing all requirements established for their degree by the University, College and Department.
 It is the Student’s responsibility to become informed of these requirements.
 A student’s advisor may not assume these responsibilities and may not substitute, waive or exempt the student from any established requirements or academic standard.”
-It is the responsibility of the student to notify the RTEP Program Coordinator with your intentions for course registration, such as the semester, the number of hours you plan to take, etc. or a regular basis.
+It is the responsibility of the student to notify the Student Success Center advisor with intentions for course registration, such as the semester, the number of hours you plan to take, etc.

-Upon acceptance in the program, the RTEP Program Coordinator will provide you with a list of courses remaining, and a tentative sequencing of courses based on your progression intentions.
+Upon acceptance to the University, the Student Success Center will provide you with a list of courses remaining during advising, and a tentative sequencing of courses based on your progression intentions (if provided by the student).
 Be sure to retain this information throughout the program so you will be able to keep up with the courses you need to take each semester.